ToddBodnar/appl-eye-gan/readme.md

 # Using Generated Adversarial Networks to Improve Computer Generated Image Quality

-[Transition Image Here]

-** Strongly based off of Apple's 2017 Paper "TODO PAPER NAME" **

-Something introduction about appl work and use cases (ipx face detection).
+Combining fully computer generated images as part of a GAN input to be able to generate additional synthetic data, for use further down an image-classification pipeline.
+Strongly based off of [Apple's 2017 Paper "Improving the Realism of Synthetic Images"](https://machinelearning.apple.com/research/gan)

 ## GAN Design